 Fremantle Markets, Fremantle

-Established in 1897, this market has a historic novelty factor.
+Established in 1897, the Fremantle Markets have a historic novelty factor.
 Join the ‘Heritage Trail’ to stroll through the area, located just 30 minutes by car from Perth’s city centre and learn more about its rich heritage.
 Enjoy the eclectic selection of stores filled with fresh produce and locally made goodies, then browse through the often one-of-kind souvenirs, artwork and fashion.
 Get your fortune read, dig into food from the four corners of the Earth and enjoy the vibrant busking scene and hum that only a bustling market can provide.
 Open from Friday to Monday and on public holidays.